 This article originally appeared in Training Magazine Online on February 20, 2015 in the column "Virtually There."

 Interested in learning more about blended learning design and earning your Blended Learning Design Badge?
-Check out our Blended Learning Design Certificate course by clicking on the graphic below.
+Check out our Blended Learning Design team workshop by clicking on the graphic below.